Flower - Carnation (signifies deep love and fidelity)

 Birthday of President William McKinley (born in 1843) - He was the twenty-fifth president.
 Carnations were McKinley's favorite flower and a patriotic group dedicated to preserving his memory is known as The Carnation League of America.

-Croissant Day - A Croissant is good any time.
+Croissant Day - A croissant is good any time.
 Have one for breakfast with strawberry jam.
 Have one for lunch, split with ham, cheese and mayo.
-Have one for dinner with your steak and potato.
-Have a glazed one for dessert (check your grocer's bakery section or use the same glaze you would on donuts).
+Have one for dinner with steak and potatoes.
+Have a glazed or frosted croissant for dessert.
+Youll have to fast for the next week because of all those extra calories but it will be worth it!
+(Note: If glazed croissants are not available in your area, buy plain ones and add the same glaze you would use on donuts.)

-Draw a Dinosaur Day - Submit your drawing at Draw a Dinosaur Day.
+Draw a Dinosaur Day - See Dinosaur Poems and Quotes.

 Bye Bye Beatles Day - The Beatles made their last public appearance in London in 1969.
 Though the group was active for less than a decade, they made a lasting impression on millions of fans.